Develop Your English Speaking Skills

 I offer lessons to do exactly that.
 Here’s a little about my program (just updated based on student experiences and needs):

 I teach a series of related lessons to develop your English speaking skills as effectively as possible.
-There are now two main lesson packages (depending on your English level and how often you use English at work) plus several specialized lessons or courses for those who need them.
-Lessons are usually 50 minutes to an hour on Zoom.
+There are now three main lesson packages (depending on your English level and how often you use English at work) plus several specialized lessons or courses for those who need them.
+Lessons are usually 50 minutes to an hour on Google Meet.

 Since most of my students are busy professionals, I suggest one lesson every week or every two weeks.
 The schedule is flexible, so you can add an extra lesson when needed (for example, before a presentation or interview) or postpone one if necessary.

-Each lesson also comes with about half an hour of pre-lesson preparation and some homework/review afterward to practice the skills you learned so you can get the most from each lesson.
+Each lesson also comes with 15 minutes to half an hour of pre-lesson preparation and some homework/review afterward to practice the skills you learned so you can get the most from each lesson.

 The prep often includes reading an article, listening to a talk, and/or watching a video to introduce some of the concepts and vocabulary we'll be practicing.
 There are also sometimes worksheets for pre- or post-session practice.